“There is geometry in the humming of the strings. There is music in the spacing of the spheres.”

 Perfect Fifths

 The Perfect Fifth is a musical interval that is often experienced as calming and harmonizing.
-In music, it forms the basis of harmony, resulting in a sound that feels balanced and stable.
+In music, it forms the basis of harmony, creating a sound that feels balanced and stable.
+In musical terms, the interval occurs when one note vibrates at a 3:2 ratio relative to another.

 Want to experience the power of the perfect fifth for yourself?
 Hold these C&G tuning forks, one in each hand.
 Tap them on a semi-hard surface (your knee, a hockey puck) and bring one fork to each ear.
 Hold them until the sound fades out.
 Switch hands and repeat.
 Take a moment to breathe and notice how much calmer and centered you feel from just a moment before.